-Rural Practitioner Tax Credit Criteria for MDs & DOs Ending 2013
+Rural Practitioner Tax Credit Criteria for MDs & DOs for Tax Year 2013

 As this is an individual State of Oregon tax credit, tax year 2013 is amendable until April or October 2017 (depending on when one filed one's taxes in 2013).
 Following is a brief guide relating to the application process and eligibility.
 Although each application is reviewed on an individual basis and determinations cannot be made without a completed application, the following practitioners may be considered eligible if they are licensed by the state of Oregon and 60% or more of their professional practice time is spent in an eligible area of Oregon:

-- MDs and DOs who are not on the medical staff of any Oregon hospital, but whose practice is rural.
+- Physicians who are not on the medical staff of any Oregon hospital, but whose practice is rural.

 - Practitioners who have spent a partial year practicing in a rural area may be eligible for a pro-rated tax credit.

 - Once a practitioner is certified, the eligibility may be renewed each year if the practice site remains in an eligible area.
 Renewal forms are mailed automatically every January to the recipient's home address.

 - Each application must be accompanied by an annual $45.00 processing fee.